christianalfoni/impact/docs/01_tutorial.md

 Reading this example you see that you gain even more control of your state managent.
 First of all you can mount your state management with the related component tree.
 This simplifies lazy loading.
 You can also pass props to the reactive contexts, initializing state with information coming from your React application.
 You will also be able to consume contexts from other contexts, in this case the feature context consumes the page context.

 At this level of managing complexity new possibilities open up.
-Things like cleaning up state management as the related component tree unmounts.
+Things like disposing of state management as the related component tree unmounts.
 You can optimise consumption of data in components by giving each nested piece of data its own signal.
 Now that your state management is fused with React itself you can also start taking advantage of new patterns to manage data fetching.